NOTE: This is an older recipe, of which I cannot retrace when I originally posted it before the hack of my old domain name.

 - 1 bunch spring onions roughly chopped

-- 2 inch / 5 cm ginger peeled and roughly chopped
+- 2" - 5 cm piece of ginger peeled and roughly chopped

 - 8 cloves garlic